fhiso/basic-concepts/triples-discovery.md

 media type, "`application/n-triples`".
-The request's `Accept` header *may* alternatively or additionally reference the media types of one of the alternative RDF formats described in {§other-fmts} of this standard, but *conformant* servers need not support support those formats.
+The request's `Accept` header *may* alternatively or additionally reference the media types of one of the alternative RDF formats described in {§other-fmts} of this standard, but *conformant* servers need not support those formats.

 If the *discovery IRI* is not one of the cases listed in {§required-triples}, and is not an IRI used for another purpose, it is